IRReza/hexcrafters-handbook/README.md

 - Based on the information available, the champion is put in an array according to if they have a chest, played, etc.
 - A JSON response is prepared and returned to the javascript code that requested it
 - The data is parsed and injected into the HTML via Angular
-- If an error occured (eg. the summoner does not exist), it is shown to the user instead
+- If an error occurred (eg. the summoner does not exist), it is shown to the user instead

 ### Example of some of the Logic (for those interested)
 ```